 - Drinks: 4.5, super unique concept but hard to pick what you would actually like based on the concept of the menu

 Operation Dagger is hidden behind an unmarked door off a quiet part of the street.
-This bar is super unique, and it’s currently ranked 23rd in the world.
+This bar is super unique.
 All of the bottles have a cryptic chemistry-lab labels and drinks are mixed in beakers.
 The burned out lightbulb ceiling is a quite a piece of artwork.

 The menu lists the flavor profile of the drinks, and not the spirits inside them.
 I had the Gomashiho which highlighted flavors of toasted sesame, cucumber, and ginger and the spirit was a sesame-infused vodka.
 The experience was interesting and the drinks were great.